App acting up on your Fire tablet? Fret not! Find out here instead how to force quit an app on Kindle Fire and effectively re-start it.

 - Swipe across any window you want to remove from the task switcher to either the right or the left.

-(How to force close apps on Kindle Fire tested with Fire OS 5.6; updated August 2018; title image: StockUnlimited)
+(How to force quit an app on Kindle Fire tested with Fire OS 5.6.4; updated January 2020; title image: StockUnlimited)